ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

 ## Performance

 Performance is in every release a core concern that we have.
-For this release we have looked at memory consumption of the execution engine.
+For this release we have looked at memory consumption of the execution engine and were able to reduce consumption by 78% while at the same time improving execution performance by 24%.

 | Method                                                 |       Mean |    Gen0 |   Gen1 | Allocated |
 | ------------------------------------------------------ | ---------: | ------: | -----: | --------: |